Back to Blogs

 • Quality of the selection method: The quality of the selection method used to choose the most informative sample can affect the model’s accuracy.
 The model's accuracy may suffer if the selection method is not appropriate for the data or is poorly designed.

-• Not suitable for all data types: Pool-based sampling may not be suitable for all types of data, such as unstructured data or noisy data.
+• Not suitable for all data types: Pool-based sampling may not be suitable for all data types, such as unstructured or noisy data.
 In these cases, other active learning approaches may be more appropriate.

 Query Synthesis Methods